Frameworks and guidelines for the ethical development, deployment, and oversight of AI technologies.

 The ability of a model to correctly perform tasks it has never seen during training.
 It involves understanding tasks from descriptions and applying previously learned knowledge.

-We care about your privacy We use cookies to operate this website, improve usability, personalize your experience, and improve our marketing.
+We use cookies to operate this website, improve usability, personalize your experience, and improve our marketing.
 Your privacy is important to us and we will never sell your data.
 Privacy Policy.